Read and Write CSV File using H2 Tools

 rs.addRow(rowData3);

 The above code snippet creates three data rows and adds them to the result set.
-Note that the each data row is an Object
+Note that the each data row is an Object array; and the each column data is the array element.

 3.4.
 Write to CSV File